AstickDutta/E-Commerce-Site/README.md

 ### POST /register
 - Create a user - atleast 5 users
 - Create a user document from request body.
+- Should save password in encrypted format. (bcrypt)
 - Return HTTP status 201 on a succesful user creation.
 Also return the user document.
 The response should be a JSON object like [this](#successful-response-structure)
 - Return HTTP status 400 if no params or invalid params received in request body.
 The response should be a JSON object like [this](#error-response-structure)